Auston Matthews Game Preview: Maple Leafs vs. Panthers

 Matthews Stats vs. the Panthers in 2022-23

-- Defensively, the Panthers allowed 272 total goals (3.3 per game) to rank 21st in league play.
+- Defensively, the Panthers allowed 272 total goals (3.3 per game) to rank 21st in NHL play.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.